 Left: Tennessee Thomas, drummer of girl-band, The Like nestled in a sea of flower power

-Here are some behind-the-scenes shots of something I did with my friends for photographer Danielle Levitt (who reminds me of an edgy Carrie Bradshaw); all of these photographs though were taken by my friend Ruby who is one of the raddest girls on the block (although she doesn’t live on my block, but I wish she did.
-Whatevez you get I am saying.
-She is COOL.)
-I am really excited to see all the photographs Danielle took of us as they come out, but for now I can just stare at these pictures from her studio to remind myself of how cool it was.
+Here are some behind-the-scenes shots of something I did with my friends for photographer Danielle Levitt (who reminds me of an edgy Carrie Bradshaw); all of these photographs though were taken by my friend Ruby who is one of the raddest girls on the block.
+I am really excited to see all the photographs Danielle took of us as they come out, but for now I can just stare at these pictures from her studio.
 Everywhere you went there was spin art mounted to the wall!
 Going to start saving up pennies for a spin art kit, I think.

 Follow me on Twitter @emmaedition